jwmccarthy/jwmccarthy.github.io/_posts/2024-07-21-intro-to-gumbo.md

 layout: post
 title: "Making Gumbo (Not Soup)"
 categories: RL, PyTorch, Optimization
-custom_excerpt: "An introduction to my blog series that will cover the development of my reinforcement learning framework called Gumbo"
+custom_excerpt: "Intro to the blog series that will cover the development of my reinforcement learning framework, Gumbo"
 ---

 ### What Am I Even Doing?